arunav-b/reactive-on-jvm/README.md

 # Reactive on JVM

 ## Reactive Manifesto

+For an application to be reactive it has to the meet the requirements as specified in the  reactive manifesto, which are -
-- Responsive
+    - Responsiveness
-- Elastic
+    - Elasticity
-- Resilient
+    - Resiliency
-- Message driven
+    - Message driven communication

 [Read more](https://www.reactivemanifesto.org/)